Rieter: History

 Founded in 1795 by Johann Jacob Rieter (1762–1826), the company initially produced textile products.
 In 1806, as Napoleon imposed the Continental Blockade to prevent trade between Continental Europe and the United Kingdom, it became impossible for Rieter to get spare parts for its British textile machinery.
 As a consequence, the company started to produce spare parts themselves, and in 1810 the first self-designed textile machine left its workshop.

 In 1982, Rieter acquired the British textile machinery company Ernest Scragg & Sons Ltd. The group took over Automatik (founded in 1947) in 1992.

 In 2011, the automotive products division, formerly Rieter Automotive, separated from Rieter and became a new corporation; Autoneum.
-The two Board Members of Rieter, Peter Spuhler and Michael Pieper, have agreed to keep their shares in Autoneum for a certain agreed time period and to grant the new company a subordinated loan of 12.5 million CHF each.
+The two Board Members of Rieter, Peter Spuhler and Michael Pieper, agreed to keep their shares in Autoneum for a certain agreed time period and to grant the new company a subordinated loan of 12.5 million CHF each.